watsonjr/Geog_563/README.md

 Welcome to the course webpage for GEOG 463/563 at Oregon State University!
 This repository will contain all resources for the course.

+## Communication
+[Prof. James Watson](https://jrwatson.ceoas.oregonstate.edu/people/) will be your instructor.
+That's me.
+Communicate with me in class, or email me at james.watson@oregonstate.edu.

 ## Course Description
 This course explores data science methods used to gather, validate, organize, analyze, and summarize large amounts of environmental and ecological information.
 Focuses on developing analytical workflows that are efficient, reproducible, and modular using scientific coding languages, and version control and collaborative coding environments.
 Examines case studies including climate change, biodiversity assessments, epidemic modeling, marine spatial planning, and natural resource management.